Search: 138 results

 Verse ConceptsFlourFoodCooking, MethodsBakingKilling Domesticated AnimalsEating CattleBaking BreadKneading Dough

-They took captive the women who were in it, {from the youngest to the oldest}.
-They did not kill anyone, but carried [them] off and went on their way.
+They took captive the women who were in it, from the youngest to the oldest, but they did not kill anyone.
+They simply carried them off and went on their way.

 Verse ConceptsThe Urim And Thummim

-David pursued, he and four hundred men; but two hundred men stayed because they were too exhausted to pass over the Wadi Besor.
+David and four hundred men continued the pursuit, but two hundred men who were too exhausted to cross the Wadi Besor stayed there.

 Verse ConceptsThe Number Two HundredFour To Five HundredFour And Five HundredTired In Pursuittired